kwankiu/archlinux-installer/README.md

 ```
 installer
 ```
-3. The script will reboot after setting up fstab and installing ethernet dkms driver (if required by kernel).
+3. The script will reboot after some first boot setups.

 To continue the installation, login to root/root again, re-run the command,